- Group Tours

 - Australia (02) 8006 4411

-Tsukiji Fish Market is dubbed for The Tokyo Central Wholesale Market.
+Tsukiji Fish Market is dubbed The Tokyo Central Wholesale Market among the local Japanese people.
 The market is split into two sections, the inner and outer rings.
 The outer section is a wholesale area consisting of hundreds of small stands in a large, crowded hall, where buyers and sellers hurry along narrow lanes with their carts and trucks.
 It is an exciting area for tourists to view and photograph the fish and the action.
 The famous tuna auctions don't occur in the outer market, but the outer market sells kitchen tools, restaurant supplies, fresh produce, seafood, and features a variety of sushi and other restaurants.

 The sushi restaurants in Tsukiji are considered to have some of the freshest fish available in all Japan, given the convenient location to fresh produce.
 In fact, many of these sushi restaurants open early morning when the fish market opens and starts seating customers as early as 5 AM for a delicious sushi breakfast.
 Although most of the sushi restaurants will not have a long wait time, there are two sushi restaurants at Tsukiji Fish Market that are known for their three-hour wait lines: Sushi Dai and Daiwa Sushi.